Curation of COCONUT DB

 Following the above processes and principles, the Original 2021 version of COCONUT aggregated 53 openly accessible Collections.
 2024 version of COCONUT expanded its database to include 10 more Collections bringing the total to 63.
 While gathering this data for the new version, the older 53 collection were revisited to ensure inclusion of updates from these sources.
 Where the Collections are no more accessible, the data that was used in the 2021 version of COCONUT was left as is.

-The aggregation process involves automated pipelines that minimise manual intervention and ensure the data is of highest quality.
+The process of aggregation invovled automated pipelines that minimises manual intervention and ensures the data is of highest quality.
 Initially data from each collection is passed through RDKit pipeline.
 Any molecules that failed to get parsed by RDKit were eliminated from further processing.
 The parsed molecules were then kept as CSV files with all the data provided by the sources.
 These CSV files are then loaded into COCONUT database preserving the data to trace it back the source.
 Now, to establish that the chemical structure are valid, ChEMBL pipeline (ChEMBL Structure Curation Pipeline Checker) was used.
-Any molecules marked with an error code of 6 or higher are marked as rejected and kept for future reference (COCONUT provides tools to make corrections at this stage to rectify any discrepancies that led to these errors and resubmit the molecules).
+Any molecules marked with an error code of 6 or higer are marked as rejected and kept for future reference (COCONUT provides tools to make corrections at this stage to rectify any discrepancies that led to these errors and resubmit the molecules).
 The ones that are marked as passed are then imported into the tables accessible by the users on COCONUT.

 Curation flow chart